isawil/isawil.github.io/cv.md

 ## Education

-# University of California, Los Angeles
-# University of California, Los Angeles
+**University of California, Los Angeles**, Master of Library and Information Science, Informatics **University of California, Los Angeles**, Bachelor of Arts, English

 ---

 ## Work Experience